TheMaara/SignSpeak/README.md

 ## How to use

-[1] Unzip the zip file and look for SignSpeak.exe
+1. Unzip the zip file and look for SignSpeak.exe (It is the only file with a blue icon similar to the logo above.)

-[2] Double-click SignSpeak.exe wait for it to load and after that, you'll know what to do 😉
+2. Double-click SignSpeak.exe wait for it to load and after that, you'll know what to do 😉

 If you still need more explicit directions I have attatched a link to a youtube video showing exactly what to do below.